nishhdgop/Alzheimer-s_Detection_CerebralAI/README.md

 - **AMD instances**:- Our project CerebralAI has been deployed on the AMD Virtual Machine instance combining the powerful capabilities of AMD virtual machine running on the Google Cloud Platform.

-- **Google's TensorFlow**:- We have used tensorflow API to train our model to predict the current stage of Alzheimer's disease based on the brain scan image uploaded by the user.
+- **Google's TensorFlow**:- We have used tensorflow API to train our model which predicts the current stage of Alzheimer's disease based on the brain scan image uploaded by the user.

 - **KerasAPI**:- Keras is a high level neural network library.
 We have used it to train our deep learning model using the VGG19 Algorithm.